The Delicate Prey

 "The Delicate Prey" is a piece of short fiction by Paul Bowles.
 It was written in 1949 and first published in Paris in the summer 1949 issue of the small literary journal Zero.
 In 1950, Random House presented the story in the collection of Bowles's short fiction, The Delicate Prey and Other Stories.
 This short story is considered one of Bowles' most outstanding and controversial works of fiction.

 "The Delicate Prey" was declined for inclusion by the British John Lehmann publishers in its collection of Bowles's works A Little Stone in 1950.
 It would not be printed in Britain until 1968 due to censorship issues.

 Plot

 Two brothers of the Filala commune, both leather merchants in Tabelbala Algeria, travel on business to the city of Tessalit, accompanied by their young nephew, Driss.
 The journey takes them though a remote mountain region historically roamed by the Reguibat, regarded as bandits.
 En route, they encounter a lone traveler who identifies himself as a Moungari, a resident of Moungar, a village that boasts a ruined holy shrine.
 The brothers allow him to join them, but Driss is suspicious.

 On the pretext of going to hunt gazelle near the campsite, the Moungari lures the brothers into an ambush, killing them.
 He returns to the camp and brutally mutilates and rapes the boy Driss.
-When Moungari attempts to sell their camels and merchandise in Tessalit, his crime is discovered.
-The French colonial officials hand the murderer over to the Filala who torture him to death.
+When the Moungari attempts to sell their camels and merchandise in Tessalit, his crime is discovered.
+The French colonial officials hand the murderer over to the Filala who arrange a fate far worse than summary execution.